tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 {: #ha-auth-data title="Authentication Data in hybrid AUTH payload"}

+### Type-1

-The Signature Value is created via following procedure:
+Based on selected AlgorithmIdentifier A and setup type T, the Signature Value is created via following procedure,

-1. Choose a hash algorithm H from peer's SIGNATURE_HASH_ALGORITHMS, a PQC algorithm Sig1 and a traditional algorithm Sig2 from peer's hybrid authentication method announcement;
-2. Follow the procedure defined in {{Section 4.2 of I-D.ietf-lamps-pq-composite-sigs}}, where the domain separator is the value in {{Section 7.1 of I-D.ietf-lamps-pq-composite-sigs}} correspond to the combination of Sig1, Sig2 and H.

-The domain separator is also used as AlgorithmIdentifier in the Authentication Data.
+1. There is no change on data to be signed, e.g. InitiatorSignedOctets/ResponderSignedOctets as defined in {{Section 2.15 of RFC7296}}
+2. Follow Sign operation identified by A, e.g. {{Section 4.2.1 of I-D.ietf-lamps-pq-composite-sigs}} or {{Section 4.3.1 of I-D.ietf-lamps-pq-composite-sigs}}; the ctx input is the string of "IKEv2".

+The signing composite certificate MUST be the first CERT payload.

+### Type-2

+The procedure is same as Type-1, use private key of traditional and PQC certificate accordingly; e.g. in Sign procedure define in {{Section 4.2.1 of I-D.ietf-lamps-pq-composite-sigs}}, the `mldsaSK` is the private key of ML-DSA certificate, while `tradSK` is the private key of traditional certificate.

-The corresponding certificates of Sig1 and Sig2 MUST be put in the first and second CERT payload, in the order, of the message;
+The signing PQC certificate MUST be the first CERT payload, while traditional certificate MUST be the second CERT payload.

-## RelatedCertificate
+#### RelatedCertificate
 The signing certificate MAY contain RelatedCertificate extension, then the receiver SHOULD verify the extension according to {{Section 4.2 of I-D.ietf-lamps-cert-binding-for-multi-auth}}, failed verification SHOULD fail authentication.

-## Certificate with Composite Keys
-So far, this document assumes the signing certificate contains a key of single algorithm, however there might be certificate with composite key as define in {{I-D.ietf-lamps-pq-composite-sigs}}, in such case, AUTH payload is created with same procedure in {{auth-payload}}:

-* Sig1 and Sig2 are specified by the signing certificate

-Supported composite signature algorithms are announced via SUPPORTED_AUTH_METHODS notification with 3-Octet announcement as defined in {{Section 3.2.2 of RFC9593}}.

 # Security Considerations

 The security of general PQ/T hybrid authentication is discussed in {{I-D.ietf-pquip-hybrid-signature-spectrums}}.

-This document uses mechanisms defined in {{RFC7427}} and {{RFC9593}}, the security discussion in the corresponding RFCs also apply.
+This document uses mechanisms defined in {{I-D.ietf-lamps-pq-composite-sigs}}, {{RFC7427}} and {{RFC9593}}, the security discussion in the corresponding RFCs also apply.

 # IANA Considerations